sbt/sbt/src/sphinx/Detailed-Topics/Library-Management.rst

 Use of the ``force()`` method described in the previous section requires having a direct dependency.
 However, it may be desirable to force a revision without introducing that direct dependency.
-Ivy provides overrides for this and in sbt, overrides are configured in sbt with the ``dependencyOverrides`` setting, which is a set of ``ModuleID``s.
+Ivy provides overrides for this and in sbt, overrides are configured in sbt with the ``dependencyOverrides`` setting, which is a set of ``ModuleIDs``.
 For example, the following dependency definitions conflict because spark uses log4j 1.2.16 and scalaxb uses log4j 1.2.17:

 ::